The University

 Dean of the University Libraries: Gale Etschmaier

 The University Libraries provide print and electronic collections and a wide range of services to enhance the learning, teaching, research, and service activities of Florida State University.
-In support of this mission, the libraries' collection is approaching 3.5 million volumes, including access from anywhere in the world to hundreds of databases and more than 400,000 e-journals.
-Materials not available online or at the libraries may be requested through interlibrary loan or through the statewide UBorrow system, allowing FSU faculty and students to request delivery of books from over fifteen million volumes available at all state university libraries.
-Library faculty also offer classes and consultations to teach critical research and thinking skills.
-For those researchers unable to visit the libraries, online research services are available 24/7 and library employees offer outreach to dormitories and buildings across campus.
+In support of this mission, the libraries' collection is over 4.9 million titles, including access from anywhere in the world to hundreds of databases and more than 219,000 electronic journals.
+Materials not available online or at the Libraries may be requested through interlibrary loan or the statewide UBorrow system, offering FSU faculty and students access to millions of of books from 39 other state university and college libraries.
+The Library Express Delivery Services (LEDS) delivers books and articles to faculty, post-docs, graduate, teaching, and research assistants daily.
+For those researchers unable to visit the libraries, online research services are available seven days a week and library employees offer outreach to residence halls and buildings across campus.

-The Warren D. Allen Music Library, one of the Southeast's major music libraries, is located in the College of Music and contains a collection of over 200,000 recordings, scores, books, and periodicals.
-The library also maintains extensive online music subscriptions and databases that support the College's curriculum.
+The Warren D. Allen Music Library, one of the Southeast's major music libraries, is in the College of Music and contains a collection of over 220,000 recordings, scores, books, and periodicals.
+The library also maintains and provides streaming audio and video resources across a variety of musical genres and digital score resources, as well as extensive online music subscriptions and databases that support the College's curriculum.
 Housed in 18,000 square feet of space with comfortable furnishings, listening and viewing stations, and a technology-enhanced seminar room, the Music Library provides students with impressive resources and surroundings.
 For more information, visit https://music.fsu.edu/library.

 The Florida State University-Panama City Library and Learning Center is located in Panama City, Florida and provides computers, e-books, e-journals, and research help.
 Students and faculty at this location may borrow materials housed at the Tallahassee campus libraries and may access all of the electronic resources the libraries offer.
 The 6,000 items in its collection of printed books and journals are available at the library of the neighboring campus of Gulf Coast State College.
 For more information, visit https://pc.fsu.edu/students/library-and-learning-center.